-Here are some tips that other young women have used:
+Here are some tips that other young people have used:

-- Store pills in places your partner, or loved ones will not look, such as a handbag, a keychain with storage, or with pads and tampons.
+- Keep pills in places your partner, or loved ones will not look, such as a handbag, a keychain with storage, or with pads and tampons.

 - Ask a neighbor or a nearby friend to keep the pills, although this can make it challenging to remember to take them every day.